Mudit-Goswami/Reinforcement_Learning_Beginners/README.md

 # Reinforcement_Learning_Beginners
 Simple Implementation of some basic reinforcement algorithms

-The followinf repository consists codes for -
+The following repository consists codes for -

 1.Q-learning using the bellman equation